-Civil society organizations and the private sector
+- Civil society organizations and the private sector

-ESCWA prepares material on integrative national development planning, including a toolkit on behavioral insights and strategic planning and guidelines on good planning practices.
-It also develops complementary planning tools for forecasting targets and determining policies, and builds the capacity of policymakers to design integrated and implementable national development policies.
+ESCWA organizes national and regional workshops and capacity-building programmes on the need to revisit the current framework for development planning.
+It also develops complimentary planning tools for forecasting targets and determining policies and builds the capacity of policymakers to design integrated and implementable national development policies.
 ESCWA develops capacity-building programmes on regulatory reform and effective budgeting towards integrated planning.